 What I Do

 - Wildlife Film/Photography

 I founded Planet ReWild to help to connect us with ourselves, as a part of nature.
-I’m currently in a start-up accelerator with Geovation Scotland. developing an electric vehicle app to be a part of the solution towards a greener economy.
+I’m currently in a start-up accelerator with Geovation Scotland. developing Electrek Explorer, a mobile app for electric tourism in order to be a part of the solution towards a greener economy.

 As a scientist I’ve conducted ecological surveys and undertaken fieldwork and species identification in a wide range of habitats including Central American savannahs, jungles in Belize, Serra de Tramuntana mountains, scrub forests in Mallorca and lochs and woodlands in Scotland.
 I also scuba dived to survey wildlife.
 Throughout my studies and research I’ve worked and trained with the Scottish Environment Protection Agency.
 I’ve also trained in Tropical Biodiversity with the Royal Botanic Garden, obtaining a certificate in Botanical Fieldwork and obtained tropical collections for the Natural History Museum UK.